 Students on some professional programmes may also be required by their respective departments to report annually on any current criminal records.
 This requirement is in addition to the University’s requirement to report such matters to the Director of Student Administration and Support and may result in a referral to the University’s Fitness to Practise Procedures.

 To declare an investigation, charge, formal caution or criminal record to the Director of Student Administration and Support, please complete the Criminal Offences Declaration Form.

 We are committed to ensuring that the use of alcohol and drugs does not have an adverse effect on the working and social conditions of our students, staff and visitors.
 All students studying on any campus of the University are subject to the provisions of the Student Alcohol and Drugs Policy.

-If you become the subject of disciplinary action and feel the need for advice and help then please contact the Liverpool Guild Advice Service, either by email to email@example.com or by phoning 0151 794 6868.
+If you become the subject of disciplinary action we would encourage you to seek independent support and advice by contacting the Liverpool Guild Advice Service, either by email to firstname.lastname@example.org or by phoning 0151 794 6868.

-Advice on procedural matters can be obtained from the Academic Compliance Team, who can be contacted at firstname.lastname@example.org.
+Advice on procedural matters can be obtained from the Student Conduct, Complaints and Compliance Team, who can be contacted by email at email@example.com

 Back to: Student Administration